ddossot/rabbitmq-http-safe/README.md

 RabbitMQ HTTP SAFE (Store And Forward Engine)
 =============================================

-A store-and-forward HTTP gateway plugin for RabbitMQ 2.3.1.
+A store-and-forward HTTP gateway plugin for RabbitMQ.

 ## Goal